Pistorius trial adjourns until May, state mauls forensic expert

 After asking Dixon for another of his findings, Nel added: "I use the word 'finding' loosely".

-The defense has sought to prove that some of Pistorius' neighbors mistook the sound of the track star breaking down the door with a bat for that of a gunshot.
-Pistorius says he broke the door in a frantic effort to save Steenkamp after realizing he had shot her.
+The defence has sought to prove that some of Pistorius' neighbours mistook the sound of the track star breaking down the door with a bat for that of a gunshot.
+Pistorius says he broke the door in a frantic effort to save Steenkamp after realising he had shot her.

 The trial, which has garnered massive domestic and international attention, is due to resume on May 5, two days before South Africa goes to the polls for a national election.